how to do barbell rows

 barbell row screw in the lats

-You’re trying to break the bar in half and as you do this, you are essentially “screw in” your lats and shoulder blades.
+You’re trying to break the bar in half and as you do this, you are essentially “screw in” your lats and shoulder blades into proper position.

 Obviously, you’re not going to break the bar, as hard as you try, but you will see and feel how much more activation of the lats you’ll get.
 This type of contraction is one you won’t get with the explosive version of the bent-over row.